edlau2/Tampermonkey/README.md

 Displays the cost of a BB of stock on the Stock Exchange page, beneath the share price.
 Useful to quickly see the price of a BB without having to 'fake' buying it or use a calculator.
 Written by nepherius [2009878]

+Note: It appears that this does not work well with the 'Stock Market Helper', below.
+It causes the display of the values of shares you own, on the Stock Exchange page, to appear as $NaN.
+Since version 1.8 of Stock Market Helper, the block price is displayed as the 'Benefist Price' on the Info page of a stock in the Stock xchange.

 - [Stock Market Helper.user.js](https://greasyfork.org/scripts/384161-stock-market-helper/code/Stock%20Market%20Helper.user.js)

 Torn Stock Helper that calculates your profit/loss in your portfolio, highlights forecasts that are poor, very poor, good and very good in the Stock Exchange, and lists the amount of $$ you have invested in stocks you have shares in.
 Also marks the stock's worth, as ($) 0 < 20b < 50b < 100b.
 And gets new data everytime stock profile reexpanded in Stock Exchange or your portfolio.
 Written by Mafia [610357]